ARM-software/Arm-2D/README.md

   - APIs can be used in **Synchronous** manner (  **Classic and Blocking** ) and/or **Asynchronous** manner ( **Event-Driven** )
   - Supports both **bare-metal** and **RTOS** environment
   - Ultra small memory footprint
+- **Support Virtual Resource**
+  - Support loading resources from external memories which is not mapped to 4G memory space